ifrycolorado/ClassTimeTrackingAnalysis/README.md

 ### 1. Tracking assignments early in the semester helps me project my workload for later in the semester.
 > Generally, if assignments are well-formatted and well-balanced, the time spent on subsequent assignments of the same type in a class will decrease throughout the semester.
 This is not always the case, but it at least provides a benchmark.
 Using historical data allows me to calculate burndown rates as finals approach and helps me manage final projects.
 ### 2. Tracking assignments provides a measure of difficulty
-> Time gives an objective measure of difficulty - it's not a great measure, but it's at a metric.
+> Time gives an objective measure of difficulty - it's not a great measure, but it is at least a metric.
 For example, the start of a paper is always tough, so I'll force myself to sit and write for an hour.
 Or, if I'm working on a frustrating project, I can check my time and say, "Wow, I've invested a lot of time into this.
 I'm probably working on a difficult problem."
 This recognition allows me to take pride in doing difficult work.
 ### 3. Tracking classes keeps me accountable
 > One of my biggest pet peeves is hearing other students say, "I spent ALL day working on this assignment."
 Really?
 ALL day?
 Hyperbolic complaints about classwork commitments can be taken literally, forcing unncessary concessions from professors and creating a negative student culture.
 Tracking my own time allows me to recognize inordinate time use on an assignment and change my strategy.
 Maybe, I need to change my approach.
 Maybe, I need to spend less time on a certain aspect of the assignment.
 Maybe, I just need to take a break because I've been working for too long.
+Or, in a worst case scenario, I disagree with the pedagogy of the assignment because my time-to-learning ratio is high, and I abandon the assignment.
 ### 4. Tracking my time keeps me focused
 > Starting a timer means that I am engaging in deep work.
 There's a mindset shift when that timer starts.
 It prevents me from getting distracted or otherwise increasing the amount of time I spend on an assignment.
+I would much rather write music or go on a run than procrastinate my homework by scrolling YouTube.

 # Why I'm Releasing this Data